 Welcome to our International Student BLOG!

 Welcome to our newest feature on the International Student & Scholar Services (ISSS) office website!
 We have created a blog spot to provide Geneseo’s prospective students with more personalized information—descriptions and comments—on the different activities happening on campus.
 This, we hope, will give you a better sense of Geneseo’s student life inside and outside the classroom.
-Blog posts are written by current International students at Geneseo named Ayumi, Shikha, Marina and Ryan.
+Blog posts are written by current International students at Geneseo named Ayumi, Shikha, Marina, Matt and Ryan.

 Tell us how you feel about our Blog!